 Cixi Taihou, known better as Empress Dowager Cixi, ruled China for 47 years between 1861 and 1908.
 Hailing from the Manchu Yehe Nara clan, she was selected as Emperor Xianfeng’s concubine during adolescence and grew up to be the most powerful person in China.

 When the Western armies, together with Japan, invaded China following the Boxer Rebellion (1899 to 1901), Cixi supported the Boxer groups against the invading armies.
-However, the Chinese side ended up suffering a humiliating loss following which Cixi had to implement reforms to convert China into a constitutional monarchy.
-Cixi died in 1908, stamping her name as the longest-ruling woman in Chinese history.
+However, the Chinese side ended up suffering a humiliating loss following and Cixi had to implement reforms to convert China into a constitutional monarchy.
+She died in 1908, stamping her name as the longest-ruling woman in Chinese history.

-Cixi was known to be a workaholic, waking up before 5 a.m. every morning and working all through the day right until late in the night.
+Cixi was known to be a workaholic, waking up before 5 a.m. every morning and working all through the day right until late at night.
 Even while sick, she is known to have worked tirelessly.
-After her death, Cixi’s remains were ravaged by robbers who bombed her tomb and stole jewels from her coffin.
+After her death, her remains were ravaged by robbers who bombed her tomb and stole jewels from her coffin.
 Her tomb was only restored in 1949 and still stands today in Zunhua.